leejb91/project2/x_league_app/README.md

 ##The App
 The application will allow users to view stats based on the team or player.
-In addition, if the user signs in, he will be able to set a favorite player to be portrayed on the home page after being signed in.
+In addition, if the user signs up, he will be able to set a favorite player to be portrayed on the home page after logging in.
 Therefore, the user will no longer have to navigate through the players page and search for his player.

-The X-League commissioner will have the sole admin status to be able to create, update and delete information.
+The X-League commissioner will have the sole admin status to be able to create, update and delete game/team/player/performance information.

 ##Home Page
 ![Home Page](https://i.imgur.com/hthHGLY.png)